-Email: pollie.price@health.utah.edu
+Email: reva.rauk@hsc.utah.edu

-Reva Rauk, PhD, PT, is an Assistant Professor (Clinical) in the Department of Physical Therapy and Athletic Training.
-Research Interests: Clinical education in physical therapy.
-Contact Information: Email: reva.rauk@hsc.utah.edu Lorie Richards, PhD, OTR/L, FAHA, FAOTA is Chair and an Associate Professor in Occupational and Recreational Therapies.
+Lorie Richards, PhD, OTR/L, FAHA, FAOTA is Chair and an Associate Professor in Occupational and Recreational Therapies.

 Research Interests: Dr. Richards's research focuses on developing and testing interventions to facilitate neuroplasticity, reduction of impairment, and increases in the ability to successfully perform daily activities and participate in society after neural injury, particularly after stroke.
 She is interested in motor rehabilitation and cognitive rehabilitation (unilateral neglect in particular) and finding neural biomarker or algorithms that predict response to interventions that allow clinicians to personalize rehabilitation approaches for clients.
 An additional area of interest is in the use of drama techniques to facilitate neuroplasticity for building social skills for children with autism.